DataDog/dd-trace-php/tests/Frameworks/Magento/README.md

      --cleanup-database
 ```

-Note: The last two lines are only required for Magento 2.4+, since from the latter the use of elasticsearch is required
+Note: The last two elasticsearch lines are only required for Magento 2.4+, since from the latter the use of elasticsearch is required

 - Use the custom datadog controllers.
 Copy the `app/code/CustomElement` directory of the other test frameworks and place it at the same location for the newly tested version.
 Directory structure matters.